CKAD Certification: The Comprehensive Guide for Future CKADs

 2. A score of 66% or above must be earned to pass.

-3. Certifications are valid for 3 years.
+3. Certifications are valid for two years.

 4. After registration, you get one year to schedule the exam.